 Sleep disorders are also known as or subsume Circadian rhythm sleep disorders. -ed.

-Dr. Culebras of Upstate Medical University, SUNY, offers an overview of the sleep disorders.
+Dr. Culebras of Upstate Medical University, SUNY, and the Sleep Disorders Center at Community General Hospital offers an overview of the sleep disorders.
 This area of medicine has experienced a quasi-explosive expansion since the early development of clinical sleep laboratories in the 1970s.
-Sleep medicine oversees conditions as common as insomnia, restless legs syndrome, and sleep apnea, which have emerged as important risk factors for vascular disease and other ailments such as diabetes.
-New information points to moderate to severe sleep apnea as a factor in cognitive decline.
-Sleep neurology also covers less common but equally socially destructive disorders such as narcolepsy and the circadian dysrhythmias.
+Sleep medicine oversees conditions as common as insomnia, restless legs syndrome, and sleep apnea, which have emerged as important risk factors for vascular disease, and other ailments such as diabetes.
+It also covers less common but equally socially destructive disorders such as narcolepsy and the circadian dysrhythmias.
 Many neurologic disorders have associated sleep dysfunctions.
-The study of sleep physiology and pathophysiology is a window to the function of the brain.
+The study of sleep physiology and physiopathology is a window to the function of the brain.
 Overall successful clinical management of sleep disorders, whether insomnias or hypersomnias, improves the quality of life.